malikwaqas077/Cartify-E-commerce-Store/README.md

 # Cartify: E-Commerce Application

-Cartify is a web-based e-commerce cart application designed to streamline the online shopping experience.
+Cartify is a web-based e-commerce application designed to streamline the online shopping experience.
 It offers intuitive features for product browsing, cart management, and seamless user interactions.

 ## Table of Contents
 - [Installation](#installation)